ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_custom.md

 ## Customize API Manager data

 API Manager organization, user, application, and API objects support user-defined fields called *custom properties*.
 These custom properties are stored with all other object properties in the API Manager persistence layer (defaults to Apache Cassandra).

-You can set and retrieve these custom properties in the same way as the default out-of-the-box **Organizations**, **Application Developers**, **Applications**, or **API** pages in API Manager.
-You can extend the respective user interface screens to enable viewing and editing of these custom properties.
-For user objects, these custom properties can also be set during user registration.
+You can set and retrieve custom properties in the same way as the default out-of-the-box **Organizations**, **Application Developers**, **Applications**, or **API** pages in API Manager, and you can extend the respective user interface screens to enable viewing and editing of these custom properties.
+When configuring user objects, you can set the custom properties during user registration.

 You can configure custom properties using the following object in your API Manager configuration: